programmerPhysicist/pom-programmerPhysicist/README.md

-This POM provides a parent from which programmerPhysicist projects can declare their build configurations.
+This POM provides a parent from which programmerPhysicist's projects can declare their build configurations.

 ## Examples